Mukks-code/Mukks-code/README.md

 > 💡 *"Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."* — Martin Fowler

-I'm **Mukesh Puri**, a passionate developer and CS student who loves turning ideas into reality through clean, efficient code.
+I'm **Mukesh Puri**, a passionate developer and IT student who loves turning ideas into reality through clean, efficient code.
 I enjoy solving complex problems, contributing to open-source projects, and continuously leveling up my skills.
 When I'm not coding, I'm exploring new technologies or collaborating on interesting projects.

 - 🎓 Currently pursuing my degree at **Shri Guru Ram Rai University, Dehradun**
 - 🔭 Working on **exciting full-stack projects**